dr-lab/CarND-MPC-Project/README.md

       auto vars = mpc.Solve (state, coeffs);

   This Solve() method is the key of MPC project, which first calculate the cost (fg[0]) .
-For more details of the explanatin, please check Lession 19-9.
+For more details of the explainatin, please check Lession 19-9.

         // `fg` a vector of the cost constraints, `vars` is a vector of variable values (state & actuators)
-        // NOTE: You'll probably go back and forth between this function and
-        // the Solver function below.

         // cost is stored in first element of fg fg[0] = 0;